SeroviICAI/Pizza_Analytics_Harder/README.md

 ## What's the objective?
-The objective of this mini project is to predict how many ingredients and of what kind would be needed in the near future, whilst having to work with some super desorganized .csv files.
+The objective of this mini project is to predict how many ingredients and of what kind would be needed in the near future, whilst having to work with some super disorganized .csv files.

 ## What data structure do we want?
 Probably some sort of dataframe is the best way to go.
 They are easy to manipulate and to work with.
 Panels